timescale/timescaledb-toolkit/extension/docs/uddsketch.md

 Timescale's UddSketch implementation is provided as an aggregate function in PostgreSQL.
 It does not support moving-aggregate mode, and is not a ordered-set aggregate.
 It currently only works with `DOUBLE PRECISION` types, but we're intending to relax this constraint as needed.
 UddSketches are partializable and are good candidates for [continuous aggregation](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates).

+It's also worth noting that attempting to set the relative error too small or large can result in breaking behavior.
+For this reason, the error is required to fall into the range [1.0e-12, 1.0).

 ## Usage Example <a id="uddsketch-example"></a>

 For this example we're going to start with a table containing some NOAA weather data for a few weather stations across the US over the past 20 years.